JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 > Are you available for a short meeting next week to talk about my compensation?
 It won't take long, and I just wanted to see if we can set aside a few minutes some time soon.

-### When should you use these scripts to schedule a meeting to ask for a raise?
+#### When should you use these scripts to schedule a meeting to ask for a salary increase?

 Once you've sent your request to schedule a time to talk about getting a raise, the door is open.
 But there's still work to do so you can present a compelling case that makes it easy for your manager to work with you to get your raise.

-Before you use those templates to schedule a time to ask for a raise, I recommend building your case and putting it in writing.
+Before you use those templates to schedule a time to ask for a raise, I recommend building your case and putting it in a letter or email.
 Not only will this help with your collaboration effort, but it will help you to objectively evaluate if you're even *ready* to ask for a raise.

 The process of putting your case in writing will either help you to clearly see how strong your case is or to identify gaps that you should address before you schedule that meeting to make a formal request.

-## <a name="request-template" class="below-nav">How to build a compelling case to request a salary increase
+### <a name="request-template" class="below-nav">How to build a compelling case to request a salary increase

 Once you've scheduled a time with your manager, it will help to be as organized and prepared as possible.
 Remember, you're collaborating with your manager to ask a raise, so you want to make it as easy as possible for them to help you achieve your goal.

 Here are the basic components you need to ask for a raise.
 I recommend writing an email because it's the best way to make sure your case is solid and because an email will be easy to circulate later on for the approval process.

-Here is a detailed explanation of each section you should include in your email to make sure your salary increase request has all the components you need before you ask for your raise.
+Here is a detailed explanation of each section you should include in your email to make sure your salary increase letter has all the components you need before you ask for your raise.

 <div class='ad-box'>
 	<p><strong>Just want to get the template?</strong> <a href="#get-the-baseline-template">&gt;&gt; Click here</a></p>